Policies » Section A: Foundations & Basic Commitments » AC: Non-Discrimination, Equal Opportunity Employment and District Anti-Discrimination Policy

 made under Board policy JBAA;

-under Board policy ACE, except for complaints regarding facilities accessibility by
+Board policy ACE, except for complaints regarding facilities accessibility by disabled nonstudents or employees, which should be made under Board policy KED; and

 Alternative Complaint Procedures and Legal Remedies

-act(s) of discrimination.
-OCR may waive its 180 day time limit based on OCR policies and
+discrimination.
+OCR may waive its 180 day time limit based on OCR policies and procedures.

 Retaliation Prohibited